rkanderson/AppDevExamples/Tip Calculator/README.md

 # Welcome to the Tip Calculator tutorial!

 This short tutorial should walk you through the process of creating a simple web application-- specifically a calculator that tells you how much you need to pay at a restaurant.
+Before you begin, you should have basic knowledge of HTML, CSS, Javascript, and jQuery.

 ------------